 In this CIT Bank review, we will discuss the various products the bank offers, consider how to best use these accounts, and determine whether opening an account with CIT Bank is right for you.
 Enjoy!

 CIT Bank is a publicly-traded, FDIC insured financial institution offering a high yield savings account and other online banking services throughout the United States.
 The bank also has several “brick and mortar” locations scattered throughout Southern California which operate under the name OneWest Bank.

 Obviously, it pays to consider moving (at least) some of your money to CIT Bank.
-Before you do, let’s take a closer look at what they have to offer.
+Before you do, though, let’s take a closer look at what they have to offer.

 CIT Bank at a Glance

 - Traded on the New York Stock Exchange (NYSE: CIT)